NathanaeldeLaChesnais/attacker_profiling_for_BAG_with_honeypots/ReadMe.md

 # Research Project on Honeypots deployment for real time risk assessment
-Welcome to the repository of our research project on threat intelligence and simulation.
-This repository contains various utilities, scripts, data utilities, and simulations related to our research.
+Welcome to the repository of my research project on Honeypots deployment for real time risk assessment.
+This repository contains various utilities, scripts, and simulations related to my research.
+It is the resulting code of my research project at Imperial College.

 ## Repository Structure
 BAG_Code: Contains various Python utilities for runing Bayesian inference.